Series

 What is remarkable: five young neighbors face the chaos of growing up and making comical mistakes every day.

-Dept. Q — May 29 (Netflix/miniseries)
+Dept. Q — 29 May (Netflix / mini-series)

 Genre: thriller, drama